CharlesClark84/ProductionCountLogInterface/journal.md

  Tasks Completed:
  * Week four videos, activities and exercise.
+ * Built database for indieProject
+ * Created javabean for indieProject
+ * Added hibernate to indieProject

  Starting to get in my rhythm.
+Got a tooth pulled so that threw me off a little.
+This is one tough class with a lot of information coming my way every week.